 The Internal Audit service aims as one of its main Performance Indicators (Pl's) to complete work on at least 90% of applicable planned audits by the end of the financial year, producing draft reports on these where possible/necessary.
-As in previous years it is expected that not all 66 planned areas of audit work will remain to be delivered for various reasons, eg due to changes within services, delays to projects, or reasonable requests to delay from managers due to unexpected demands or resource problems eg sickness.
+As in previous years it is expected that not all 62 planned areas of audit work will remain to be delivered for various reasons, eg due to changes within services, delays to projects, or reasonable requests to delay from managers due to unexpected demands or resource problems eg sickness.
 The service thus plans to complete 90% of those audits that are deliverable in the year.

-The Internal Audit service has completed or has underway 58 audit areas of work.
-Of the 66 audits planned to be completed in this quarter, 9 of these have been postponed until a later date for agreed service reasons.
+The Internal Audit service has completed or has underway 31 audit areas of work.
+Of the 34 audits planned to be completed by the end of this quarter, 3 of these have been postponed until a later date for agreed service reasons.
 The Internal Audit Service has completed works in additional areas as requested by management.
 As previously described, the plan has been actively managed to seek to ensure delivery of good practice levels over the year.
 Areas of audit work include the planned audits of systems plus activities that contribute to the overall governance of the authority.

 The service also reports quarterly on the percentage of draft reports issued within 15 working days of the completion of fieldwork.
-All (100%) of the 9 draft reports issued in this quarter of the year were issued within this deadline, compared to a PI target of 87.5%.
-The service continues to exceed the 87.5% target on an ongoing basis (see graph at Appendix 1).
+All (100%) of the 12 draft reports issued in this quarter of the year were issued within this deadline.
+The service has increased the performance indicator for the issue of draft reports to 100% for this financial year as this was achieved during each quarter of 2010/11. (see graph at Appendix 1).

 The Head of Internal Audit Services is responsible for ensuring that the work of the service is of appropriate quality to meet professional standards, and has in place, on an ongoing basis, a number of processes to meet this aim.
-For instance, there is an Audit Manual in place to guide auditors in their work, the Head of Internal Audit Services carries out independent review of auditors work to ensure professional standards are met, the service benchmarks its performance against other such services in the region, quality control questionnaires are issued to managers for their view on the work of the service, and so on.
+For instance, there is an Audit Manual in place to guide auditors in their work, the Head of Internal Audit Services carries out independent review of auditors' work to ensure professional standards are met, the service benchmarks its performance against other such services in the region, quality control questionnaires are issued to managers for their view on the work of the service, and so on.
 The service is also subject to review by the external auditor, who places reliance on the work of the service.
 It is considered that the service continues to ensure professional standards are in place, and indeed in its move to risk based auditing is ahead of most other similar audit services in the region in adopting emerging good practice.

-3. AUDIT REVIEWS COMPLETED QUARTER 4 2010/11
+3. AUDIT REVIEWS COMPLETED QUARTER 2 2011/12